Kids with Feeding Issues: 10 Tips to Survive Holiday Family DinnersDec 20, 2023

 - If you are hosting, encourage your child to help with food preparation and serving.

-- Be kind, understanding, and non-judgemental.
+- Practice kindness, understanding, and non-judgment.

 - Consider a buffet, where the guests can choose their own foods.